Getting Started

 Some custom tags are allowed to facilitate the configuration administration.

-• !format allow format a string with some parameters.
+allow format a string with some parameters.!ref

-• !delete remove the previous element with that path.
+remove the previous element with that path.!override

-• !override force override one element instead merge it.
+force override one element instead merge it.!merge

-• !merge merge a list of elements in order.
+merge a list of elements in order.!!str

-• !!str, !!binary, !!int, !!float and !!bool defines the type of a scalar.
+defines the type of a scalar.

 Format

-The !format tag allow create a string from some named variables and it works by adding the scalar of the path enclosed in parentheses.
+tag allow create a string from some named variables and it works by adding the scalar of the path enclosed in parentheses.
 The syntax is the next:

 !format "{database/host}:{database/port} (database: {database/database}, table: {database/table})"

-So if you have a document named database with the content
+So if you have a document named database

 host: 127.0.0.1